Burdantes/unboxing_apnic/README.md

 ## Pending Tasks

 1.
-   - [ ] Finalize the export of the code by the ACM IMC 2024 conference.
+   - [ ] Finalize the export of the temporal study by the ACM IMC 2024 conference.
+   - [ ] Automate aggregation mechanism to improve stability for sharing before the first week of November.
+   - [ ] Share list of trustworthy countries in a txt file according to AnonCDN comparison.

 ## License
 This project is licensed under the MIT License - see the `LICENSE` file for details.